Howard Eilberg-Schwartz: Academic contributions

-Eilberg-Schwartz is known for challenging traditional boundaries in Jewish studies.
-His first major book, The Savage in Judaism (1990), critiqued the opposition drawn between Judaism and so-called “primitive” religions, drawing inspiration from structural anthropologist Claude Lévi-Strauss.
-He later wrote God’s Phallus and Other Problems for Men and Monotheism (1994), which examined male representations of God and Jewish erotic theology, sparking controversy for its focus on divine sexuality and its implication that male-centered monotheism has shaped Jewish religious life in problematic ways.
+Eilberg-Schwartz's scholarship examined Judaism through anthropological approaches to religion, gender, and sexuality.
+In The Savage in Judaism (1990), he criticized the distinction often drawn between Judaism and so-called "primitive" religions and drew on the structural anthropology of Claude Lévi-Strauss.
+In God's Phallus and Other Problems for Men and Monotheism (1994), he examined representations of God as male and the relationship between sexuality and Jewish theology.
+The book also considered the effects of male-centered conceptions of God on Jewish religious life.

 He wrote or edited other books and published articles and essays, including one in Tikkun magazine, where he controversially questioned the Jewish ritual of circumcision.

 San Francisco State University controversy

 In 1994, Eilberg-Schwartz was hired with tenure as the founding director of the new Jewish Studies program at San Francisco State University (SFSU).
-The appointment came amid a volatile campus climate marked by tensions between Jewish students and pro-Palestinian activism.
-Local Jewish organizations had advocated for the creation of the program to serve as a counterbalance and source of pride for Jewish students.
+The program was established during a period of disputes on campus involving pro-Israel Jewish students and pro-Palestinian activists.
+Local Jewish organizations had supported the creation of the program, in part as a response to those disputes.

-From the outset, Eilberg-Schwartz’s tenure was marked by conflict.
-He was seen as reluctant to defend Israel or Jewish communal interests in the face of anti-Semitism on campus.
-His anthropological and critical approach, including attempts to mediate with Palestinian and African-American student groups, alienated members of the local Jewish community and donors who had supported the creation of the program.
+Eilberg-Schwartz disagreed with some of the local organizations and donors over the direction of the program and his responses to campus disputes involving Israel and antisemitism.

 In one highly publicized incident, Eilberg-Schwartz invited Palestinian activist Hatem Bazian to speak in his classroom.
 Although Eilberg-Schwartz defended the decision as an opportunity for dialogue, critics considered it poor judgment, especially in light of Bazian's past criticisms of Israel and Jewish students.

-The criticism intensified to the point that, in the fall of 1995, Eilberg-Schwartz abruptly resigned.
-He gave two weeks’ notice just as the semester was starting, abandoned his academic office—including his books, notes, and even his national award for The Savage in Judaism—and left academia altogether.

-Legacy and perspective

-Eilberg-Schwartz’s scholarship is now viewed as part of a broader shift in Jewish studies toward cultural and gender analysis.
-His work helped expand the field to include taboo topics and new methodologies.
-Scholars like Sander Gilman and David Biale have described him as part of a scholarly avant-garde.

-Reflecting on his departure from Jewish communal life, Eilberg-Schwartz later stated that he found institutional Judaism too ethnocentric and victim-focused.
-He no longer belongs to a synagogue or contributes to Jewish charities, and his disillusionment with both religious tradition and academic politics led him to permanently step away from Jewish studies.

-Despite the controversy, his academic writings remain influential in areas of Jewish thought, anthropology, and gender studies.
+In fall 1995, Eilberg-Schwartz resigned from SFSU with two weeks’ notice.

+Reception and later views

+Scholars Sander Gilman and David Biale have discussed Eilberg-Schwartz as part of a group of scholars who brought gender, sexuality, and cultural analysis into Jewish studies.
+In later interviews, Eilberg-Schwartz said that he had become critical of institutional Jewish life and no longer participated in synagogue or Jewish communal organizations.